Gitlings/gitlings/posts/workflow/git-workflow/index.md

 <!--more-->

-## If you're a beginner in git.
+## If you're a beginner in git
 If you have no experience in working with git, I highly recommend you to complete the following tutorials:

 * [try.github.io][try-github]
 * [learngitbranching.js.org][git-branching]

 The first one will teach you git basics and the second one will help you to learn how to work with branches.
-These is really fundamental knowledge, without it you will unlikely be able to work on our projects.
+This is really fundamental knowledge, without it you will unlikely be able to work on our projects.

 ## Working with git locally
 So you've cloned a repository, and you're going to do something very useful for your project, to change some files, yeah...
 So here comes